tashoym94/TPS25-SQLITE/README Teacher.md

 WHERE foodname = 'Sushi';
 ```

-STUDENTS: We only want top noth food in our data now.
-Please remove any food with a rating under 8.
+STUDENTS: We only want top notch food in our data now.
+Please remove any food with a rating under 8 [don't actually run this].

 ✅
 ```sql